trizzosk/home-assistant/README.md

   - DEBUG
 ```

-If you think that measured temperature is not accurate, use anothe device to measure temperature and adjust following contant with difference:
+If you think that measured temperature is not accurate, use anothe device to measure temperature and adjust following constant with measured difference:
 ```
   - TEMP_CONST
 ```

 It really depends if your sensor measurement is affected by relatively near position of the ESP32 processor or not.
 You have to play with it.

 The rest of the code was tested by me and using it since early December 2022.
-I had several issues with deepsleep mode and Wifi, but I made several adjustiments (wifi.begin... disconnect... etc.).
+I had several issues with deepsleep mode and Wifi, but I made several adjustments (wifi.begin... disconnect... etc.).

 If you need to change the deepsleep period, adjust the following code: